fsyntax/medusa-plugin-printful/README.md

 - [Acknowledgements](#acknowledgements)

 ## About The Project

-### Caution
-**Important:** This plugin is currently under development and may contain bugs or limitations.
-We strongly recommend testing it thoroughly before deploying it in a production environment.
-Please report any issues to improve the plugin.

 **Medusa-Plugin-Printful** is a plugin for the Medusa e-commerce platform that integrates with the Printful fulfillment service.
 This plugin simplifies the management of Printful products and orders through the Medusa dashboard, streamlining workflows and saving time.